iLoveOrca1/notebook/Networking/MTCNA/Firewall/Firewall.md

 ### Mangle Specific Chain
 1. Preroute
 	This chains handle packet that is going into and through the router.
-Basicaly input + forward.
+Preroute isn't exactly input + forward, preroute happen when the packet going inside the router and before the routing determine wether the packet will go into the router or forward the router.

 2. Postroute
 	This chains handle packet that is goint out and through the router.
-Basically output + forward.
+Almost like preroute but in reverse.
+It handle packet before the routing determine wether the packet going out is from the router or is it being forwarded to other router.

+	- Packet going in -> Preroute -> input
+	- Packet goint in -> preroute -> forward -> postroute -> packet going out
+	- Packet from router -> postroute -> packet going out

 # Firewall - If condition
 - IF the packet meets the criteria we created.